Synthica-ai/Node.js-Client/README.md

 | `options.route`      | string | Required.
 REST API endpoint path.                            |
 | `options.parameters` | object | URL, query, and request body parameters for the given route. |

-The `replicate.request()` method is used by the other methods to interact with the Replicate API.
+The `synthica.request()` method is used by the other methods to interact with the Synthica API.
 You can call this method directly to make other requests to the API.

 ## TypeScript

-The `Replicate` constructor and all `replicate.*` methods are fully typed.
+The `Synthica` constructor and all `synthica.*` methods are fully typed.